MertKalkanci/Unity-M-Easy-GPS/README.md

 ## Project Unity Version

-Project version is Unity2022.1.8f1 but "M Easy GPS" API is compatible with Unity 2021 and up Download the project to build and try or download M Easy GPS zip file from releases to use it with examples on your own project.
+Project version is Unity2022.1.8f1 but "M Easy GPS" API is compatible with Unity 2021 and up.
+Build and try or download M Easy GPS zip file from releases to use it with examples on your own project.

+## Download

+Download the project from releases.

+Or

+Open Package Manager -> Add Package From Git URL -> https://github.com/MertKalkanci/Unity-M-Easy-GPS.git?path=/Assets/M%20Easy%20GPS

 ## Try The Samples !